Magadheera: Casting

-After considering several actresses (including Tamannaah) for the princess role, Kajal Aggarwal was selected by Rajamouli as the female lead opposite Ram Charan after conducting a photoshoot in his office.
+After considering several actresses (including Tamannaah) for the princess role, Kajal Aggarwal was selected by Rajamouli as the female lead opposite Ram Charan after conducting a photo shoot in his office.
 Rajamouli said that he wanted to cast her as the female lead in Yamadonga (2007) after her Telugu debut Lakshmi Kalyanam (2007), but she was unavailable.
-He added that he wanted somebody "good looking, who would look like a princess and who had dates available" and finalised her because she met all of these prerequisites.
-After conducting her photoshoot, Rajamouli explained the story and Mithra's characterisation to her in 45 minutes.
+He added that he wanted somebody "good looking, who would look like a princess and who had dates available" and finalized her because she met all of these prerequisites.
+After conducting her photoshoot, Rajamouli explained the story and Mithra's characterization to her in 45 minutes.
 He said she needed to treat the hero arrogantly, but do so out of love for the hero.
 Kajal kept this in mind and acted accordingly while playing the dual roles of a princess from 400 years ago and a modern-day college student.
 Kajal called both her roles "unique and challenging".

 Dev Gill was selected to portray the film's antagonist.
-Rajamouli was criticised for selecting him considering Gill's previous film, Krishnarjuna (2008), but remained adamant about casting him.
-He said that he had to cast a good looking man as the film's villain because the heroine needed to find him trustworthy.
+Rajamouli was criticized for selecting him considering Gill's previous film, Krishnarjuna (2008), but remained adamant about casting him.
+He said that he had to cast a good-looking man as the film's villain because the heroine needed to find him trustworthy.
 For this film, Gill had to practice horse riding in Ramoji Film City; Ram Charan was already an experienced equestrian.
 Srihari was cast in his role in the film in early April 2008.
 Kim Sharma was selected to perform one of the two item numbers in the film in early June 2008.
 Saloni Aswani made a cameo appearance in the film and shot for three days.
 She was subsequently signed for Rajamouli's next project, Maryada Ramanna (2010), before Magadheera was even released.

 Rao Ramesh was cast as a tantrik who helps Gill's character in the present era.
 Mumaith Khan was selected for another item number, a remix version of the hit song "Bangaru Kodipetta" from Gharana Mogudu (1992); Gharana Mogudus music was also composed by M. M. Keeravani.
 Chiranjeevi made a special appearance after the song, making Magadheera the first film he appeared in after his entry into politics.
 When Rajamouli suggested the idea of a cameo appearance, Chiranjeevi was initially hesitant till the director narrated the complete sequence and the importance of the song.